Tether Under Investigation From The U.S. Department of Justice (DOJ)

 As we said earlier common criticism is that Tether has historically issued USDT without clear, transparent backing in actual U.S. dollars.
 If Tether issues unbacked tokens, it increases the supply of USDT in circulation, providing fuel for speculative buying that can artificially inflate crypto prices.
 Critics argue that this “extra” liquidity may help drive the “pump” phase of a pump-and-dump cycle, allowing for larger volumes of trades that can artificially inflate prices without true market demand.

 The accusations are not made out of thin air.
 Tether is most probably used to inflate asset prices so academic and industry studies suggest.
-These studies also claim that large-scale purchases of Bitcoin and other were correlated with Tether issuances during market peaks.
+These studies also claim that large-scale purchases of Bitcoin and other cryptocurrencies were correlated with Tether issuances during market peaks.
 This dynamic can create a perception of demand and drive prices higher than they might naturally be, setting up a favorable environment for a “dump” as major players sell off at peak prices.

 What if Tether is Indeed under Scrutiny?